 The client who requests the polygraph test, often a spouse or employer (or TV producer), will agree on a set of questions with a defined goal.
 For example, did you cheat on your partner? or have you ever stolen money?
 These questions will be asked multiple times in order to achieve an average.
 Because a polygraph test can be a daunting or stressful experience, its possible that some people give false readings just through being nervous, so the professionals involved in the test are trained to find ways of mitigating this.

 Are the findings of a lie detector test legally significant?

-In some cases yes.
+In some cases, yes.
 For example, probation officers are now being trained to use polygraph tests to supervise convicted sex offenders who are released on license.
 In other scenarios, the results are highly unlikely to have any legal impact on the subject.
-The results of a polygraph test are currently inadmissible in court, due to concerns over their reliability.
+The results of a polygraph test are currently inadmissible in court due to concerns over their reliability.
 So how reliable are polygraph tests?
-Its hard to say, the very nature of a lie detector is that the person you are testing by logic has an incentive to be dishonest, otherwise why test them?
-Recent estimates place polygraph testing as being somewhere between 65% and 95% accurate.
+Its hard to say; the very nature of a lie detector is that the person you are testing by logic is incentivised to be dishonest; otherwise, why test them?
+Recent estimates place polygraph testing as between 65% and 95% accurate.

 Should I take one if Im telling the truth?

 Unless polygraph testing forms part of your parole conditions, you can refuse to take the polygraph test, whether you believe you will tell the truth or not.
-However, refusal to take the polygraph test may be seen by some as an admission of guilt and others may certainly see your reluctance as suspicious; often it may be better to bite the bullet and take the test.
-Nobody can make this call but you though.
-Consider the implications of a false reading that effectively implies that you are lying.
+However, some may see a refusal to take the polygraph test as an admission of guilt, and others may see your reluctance as suspicious; often, it may be better to bite the bullet and take the test.
+Nobody can make this call but you, though.
+Consider the implications of a false reading that implies that you are lying.
 If the questions are about whether you like your wifes cooking, you can live with it, but if they are of a more serious nature, its risky.
-Image credit - Wiki Commons